-Our Vision: To Connect-Communicate-Collaborate by serving as a national convener and facilitator of collaborative efforts that foster and advance the exchange of ideas and issues related to person-centered living among HCBS consumers, families, service and support providers and other stakeholders.
+Vision: Connect-Communicate-Collaborate by serving as a national convener and facilitator of collaborative efforts that foster and advance the exchange of ideas and issues for person-centered living values and practices to enhance well-being and the quality of life.

-- A person-centered culture is nurturing, empowering, and respectful, and optimizes the well-being of consumers as well as the family and extended caregiving services and support network.
+• A person-centered culture is nurturing, empowering, and respectful, and optimizes the well-being of not only the elder and individual with a disability, but also the family and larger caregiving and/or services and support network.

-- A philosophy of “Nothing about me without me” so that consumer needs, interests and preferences direct and inform policy making, practices, and research.
+• A philosophy of “Nothing about me without me” so that the needs, interests and preferences of people living with dementia direct and inform policy making, practices, and research.

-- That integrity, transparency, and diversity of people and perspectives are essential to connect, communicate, and collaborate.
+• Integrity, transparency, and diversity of people and perspectives are essential to productive and effective efforts.

-- To strengthen the consumer’s voice and involvement in advocacy efforts.
+• To strengthen the voice and involvement of people living with dementia and their care partners in advocacy efforts.

-- To advocate for linking research, policy and practice in ways that will advance person-centered living outcomes.
+• To advocate for linking research, policy and practice in ways that will advance person-centered living practices.

-- To convene and facilitate collaborative efforts for idea and issue exchanges among consumers, families, service and support providers, and other stakeholder groups.
+• To convene and facilitate collaborative efforts for idea and issue exchanges among diverse stakeholders.

-- To identify needs and gaps in policy, practices, and research and work to collaboratively develop viable solutions to advance person-centered living in all aging and disability services and supports.
+• To identify needs and gaps in policy, practices, and research and work to collaboratively develop viable solutions to address them.

-- To monitor and respond to national issues that affect consumers’ choices and rights.
+• To monitor and respond to national issues that affect people living with dementia and their care partners’ choices and rights.

 • To ensure that the organization is financially secure, well managed and successful in achieving its annual goals.